 - Hemi males are compromised at 6 weeks of age

 - Knockout rats exhibit complete loss of target protein as demonstrated by Western blot

 - Mutations in methyl-CpG-binding protein (MeCP2) result in Rett syndrome, a leading cause of intellectual disabilities in girls

-Availability: Cryopreserved as heterozygous female embryos (X-Linked)
+Availability: Cryopreserved as heterozygous embryos (female only)

 This model contains a deletion of the methyl-CpG-binding protein (MeCP2)and is useful for the study of Rett syndrome.
 The gene is X-Linked.
 Mutations in MeCP2 have been linked to the development of Rett syndrome, a leading cause of intellectual disabilities in girls.